Automated Software Testing Life Cycle: Part IIPosted by Lisa Corkren in Automation | January 17, 2011

 - What are the clients' testing tools?

-In conclusion, not every test should be automated, and evaluating the list above will help to choose tests that will bring a greater ROI.
+When asking these questions we would probably come to the conclusion that not every test should be automated, and evaluating the list above will help to choose tests that will bring a greater ROI.
 Constructing and verification will help your team understand the goals of the software, help to build confidence in the application, and increase the morale of the testing team.
 Choosing to automate tests that meet these guidelines will save resources as well as time.